 Leah Watkins – Staff Rep on GC: This is my 7th year teaching at Seacliff Primary School.
 I am the staff representative for Governing Council.
 I currently teach Year 6 in Room 13.
 I enjoyed working with the Governing Council representatives last year to improve our school and plan for the future.
 I look forward to continuing this work during the year.

-Corey Treleaven – GC Member: I am the dad of two children at Seacliff.
+Corey Treleaven – Canteen Convenor: I am the dad of two children at Seacliff.
 My daughter Asher is in year three with Mr Schiller and my son Zac is in year 1 with Mrs Dittmar.
 This is my fourth year on the governing council.
 I like the insight into the planning and preparation for school activities and operations and I also enjoy getting to know the teachers, school staff and other parents.

 Milos Milutinovic – Strategic Planning Convenor: I have a passionate drive for the betterment of our local community and believe that my experiences and skills gained throughout my professional career in strategic decision making will be beneficial to the Governing Council.